streetcomplete/StreetComplete/CONTRIBUTING.md

 1. Search whether the quest you want to suggest is [already implemented in StreetComplete](https://wiki.openstreetmap.org/wiki/StreetComplete/Quests) or [already suggested in the issue tracker](https://github.com/westnordost/StreetComplete/issues).
 2. Please read the full guide on what requirements you need to consider to make the quest a great thing: [Adding new Quests to StreetComplete](https://github.com/westnordost/StreetComplete/wiki/Adding-new-Quests-to-StreetComplete).
 3. Open a new issue and fill out the issue template.
 Explain why your quest meets the criteria you need to check, so other users can follow the example.
+Keep everything short (i.e. you do not have to write a wall of text there), but precise!
 4. Wait for input of others, even if you could implement it right away.
 It is always suggested to _first_ suggest a quest and implement it only if it has been accepted there.

 ➡️ If you can code, see also how to [develop your own quest](#developing-new-quests).